mchristopher/PokemonGo-DesktopMap/README.md

 Contributing
 ------------

 All contributions are welcome.
-If you would like to improve the map backend, please see the `package` branch on the [PokemonGo-Map](https://github.com/mchristopher/PokemonGo-Map/tree/package) repo.
+If you would like to improve the map backend, please see the [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) project.

 Licensing
 ---------